-In this chapter:

-Replacement Value: An Overview 12-
+Replacement Value: An Overview 12-1

 Setting Up Replacement Value 12-3

-Using Replacement Value 12-7
+Using Replacement Value 12-6

 Overriding Replacement Value 12-8

 Calculating Replacement Value 12-9

-Reporting on Replacement Value 12-9
+Reporting on Replacement Value 12-10

 Calculating Depreciation and Interest Expense on Replacement Value 12-14

-Overriding the Estimated Life 12-10
+Overriding the Estimated Life 12-16

-Calculating Interest Expense 12-1'
+Calculating Interest Expense 12-17

-Replacement Value and Other Features 12-2
+Replacement Value and Other Features 12-21

-The Replacement Value feature allows you to calculate an increase (or decrease) in the value of your assets.
-You determine an asset's Replacement Value by applying a yearly index to either its acquisition value or to its prior year Replacement Value.
+The Replacement Value feature allows you to calculate an increase (or decrease) in the value of your assets by applying an index to their acquisition value.
 It can be used to value a company's existing assets at the equivalent cost of purchasing the assets new today.
 This chapter describes the Replacement Value feature.